NathanaelA/nativescript-sqlite/README.md

 After you have a reference to the module you can then call the available methods.
 The database defaults to returning result sets in arrays; i.e. [[field1, field2, ...], [field1, field2], [field1, field2] ...] you can change this to returning them in objects if you desire.

-## Shipping Database
+## Shipping a Database with the application

-If you are planning on shipping a database with the application; drop the file in your /Root/App folder.
+If you are planning on shipping a database with the application; drop the file in your projects /app folder.
 The Sqlite.copyDatabase("database_name") will copy the database from that folder to the proper database folder on your platform.

 ### Callbacks